 - Illustrations and diagrams must be submitted on separate sheets.
 They should be drawn in India ink on white high-gloss paper and be at the quality of a university graphics department.
 If the illustrations are prepared using computer software that outputs standard PostScript files, these may be included, and, if possible, will be used when printing the paper.
 The author’s name and the title of the paper should be written lightly on the back of each illustration.

 - Citations should be to an alphabetical bibliography at the end of the paper.
 The style should conform to one of those used in recent issues of Comptes rendus mathématiques – Mathematical Reports.
 The list of references should use the standard journal abbreviations conforming to those shown in the annual index to Mathematical Reviews.

 Footnotes, other than those which refer to the title or author(s), should be numbered consecutively and placed at the bottom of the page to which they refer.

 - The use of TeX for manuscript preparation is strongly encouraged.
-The special formatting of files used for publication require that some modification of author-submitted source files be made by the CMS TeX Office.
+The special formatting of files used for publication requires that some editorial modification of author-submitted source files be made.
 It is helpful if authors minimize their formatting and use of special symbols.
-An information sheet with further suggestions is available from the CMS TeX Office (Department of Mathematics, University of Manitoba, Winnipeg MB R3T 2N2), or by electronic mail using the address: firstname.lastname@example.org.
+A TeX template can be obtained by electronic mail using the address firstname.lastname@example.org.